Matze1985/GlucoPy/README.md

 * Boolean: Speech option, with wait every zero min.
 * `True` or `False`
 #### bWait
-* Boolean: Waiting for glucose update in a loop
+* Boolean: Wait for glucose update
 * `True` or `False`